bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.6.6
+  - Add BioXTAS RAW & IMP to docker image.
+  - Additional changes so we can eventually have a single Docker image for SPIN and beamline deployment
+  - Fix & refactor the `pae_ratios.py` script to deal with adjacent Rigid Domains.
 - 1.6.5
   - Fix bug with PAE Jiffy when replacing DNA residues
   - Install Python and CHARMM into `bilbomd-spin-worker` Docker image